EECS150/fpga_labs_fa22/lab1/spec/spec.md

 Alternatively, you can use a Windows or Linux VirtualBox VM and install Vivado inside the VM, using the instructions above.
 Make sure there's enough virtual disk space allocated to the VM.

 Note that we do not recommend running Vivado on ARM CPUs such as the Apple M1 - it is possible but both speed and reliability are questionable.
 However, in case you're curious, you could try following this [guide](https://andrewowen.net/blog/running-xilixn-vivado-on-an-m1-mac/).
-You shouldn't require spice and Berkeley offers students access to Windows 10/11.
+You shouldn't require SPICE and Berkeley offers students access to Windows 10/11.

 ### Verilog
 Throughout the semester, you will build increasingly complex designs using Verilog, a widely used hardware description language (HDL).